schell/milkshake/content/index.md

 ---
 title: milkshake example
 author: schell
-theme: raw
+theme: templates/raw.html
-list: [0,1,2,3]
 ---
 This is a milkshake example.
+Here we will link to a [subdir](/article)